joeitu/thesis_report/src/21__easy_token.md

 ###### 1. the `login` function

 The login function relies mainly on the Inrupt authentication library.
 Once called, it will redirect the user to their IDP.
-Once the user has been authenticated on its IDP ( usually using an email/password credential, but other methods can be used), the IDP redirects the user back to the sign-up page, which now benefits from a token stored in the browser local storage.
-The token can be used by Inrupt's client library to edit the user WebID document with authenticated CRUD action.
+Once the user has been authenticated on its IDP ( usually using an email/password credential, but other methods can be used), the IDP redirects the user back to the sign-up page, which now benefits from a token stored in the browser's local storage.
+The token can be used by Inrupt's client library to edit the user's WebID document with authenticated CRUD action.

 ###### 2. the `fetch_token` function